sf213-w/text-analysis-cli/README.md

 # Sentiment and Text Analysis CLI

 A simple command-line tool to perform sentiment analysis, classification, or summarization on text reviews using the `mall` library and an Ollama LLM.
+This tool was developed for a project to analyze marketing data from a customer survey.
+Customers responded to questions using free-format text, hence the need for a language-model approach.

 ## Prerequisites